Classic Recipe: Mint Julep

 1 scant teaspoon dark rum

 Drop a handful of loosely torn mint leaves into a silver tankard or rocks glass with 1 oz. simple syrup.
 Muddle lightly (heavy muddling can bring out bitterness), then fill about 3/4 of the way with crushed ice (crush it the best you can but don’t worry if it’s still pretty rough and rocky).
 Fill with bourbon to about the level of the ice and stir to mix the Bourbon with the syrup and mint.
 Top up with crushed ice to overflowing, then splash a very small amount of dark rum on top as a float.
-Garnish with a nice spring of mint and serve immediately.
+Garnish with a nice sprig of mint and serve immediately.

 All measurements are approximate.
 The Mint Julep, in my mind, is one of the best cocktails for just grabbing a bottle and making up proportions as you go, to suit your taste.
 Now get out there and make some bets!